Larry Laffer

-Lawrence Laffer is a player character and the protagonist in the Leisure Suit Larry series of adventure video games, created by Al Lowe and Mark Crowe for Leisure Suit Larry in the Land of the Lounge Lizards in 1987 and later voiced by Jan Rabson.
-A man approaching middle-age, Larry is a balding nerd who, following a lifelong virginity, has suddenly become obsessed with sex and now lives a new life, awkwardly trying and usually badly failing to seduce attractive women.
-Due to the popularity of the series in the later 1980s and early 1990s, Larry was one of the well known video game characters during that era.
+Larry Laffer is a player character and protagonist in the Leisure Suit Larry series of adventure video games, created by Al Lowe and Mark Crowe for Leisure Suit Larry in the Land of the Lounge Lizards in 1987 and later voiced by Jan Rabson.
+A man approaching middle age, Larry is a balding nerd who, following a lifelong virginity, has suddenly become obsessed with sex and now lives a new life, awkwardly trying and usually badly failing to seduce attractive women.
+Due to the series's popularity in the late 1980s and early 1990s, Larry was one of the well-known video game characters of that era.

 Appearances

 In his backstory, Larry Laffer had been a nerdy geek all his life and eventually became a computer programmer.
 He never had close relations with friends, women, or his colleagues, and every day of his life was identical as he lived with his mother.
 Around his 38th birthday, his brain hit a sexual alarm and started having his first kinky thoughts, when he started reading adult magazines and could not concentrate on his work.
-Because of this his life was destroyed: he was fired from his job, and upon returning home he found his house had been sold and his mother had gone on vacation.
+Because of this, his life was destroyed: he was fired from his job, and upon returning home, he found his house had been sold and his mother had gone on vacation.
 Larry then decided to turn a page forward in his life, and he left everything to move to the city of Lost Wages (a pun on Las Vegas), where, assuming that 1970s styles were still trendy, he bought a polyester leisure suit.
 He sold his Volkswagen Bug to a junkyard for $94 and ended up outside Lefty's Bar, where the first game, Leisure Suit Larry in the Land of the Lounge Lizards, begins.